okta/okta.github.io/_source/_posts/2017-12-18-spring-security-5-oidc.md

 ---
 layout: blog_post
-title: "Get Started with OIDC and Spring Security 5.0"
+title: "Get Started with Spring Security 5.0 and OIDC"
 author: mraible
 tags: [java, spring-security, spring-boot, springframework, oidc, spring-webflux]
 ---

 Spring Security is a powerful and highly customizable authentication and access-control framework.
 It is the de-facto standard for securing Spring-based applications.

 I first encountered Spring Security when it was called Acegi Security in 2005.
 I had implemented standard Java EE in my open source project, AppFuse.
 Acegi Security offered a lot more, including remember me and password encryption as standard features.
 I had managed to get remember me working with Java EE, but it wasn't very clean.
 I first wrote about [migrating to Acegi Security](https://raibledesigns.com/rd/entry/using_acegi_security_with_appfuse) in January 2005.

 I have to admit; it seemed awful at first.
 Even though it provided more functionality than Java EE authentication, it required reams of XML to configure everything.

 In 2012, I was still using XML when I [upgraded to Spring Security 3.1](http://raibledesigns.com/rd/entry/upgrading_appfuse_to_spring_security).
 Then Spring Boot came along in 2014 and changed everything.

 These days, Spring Security offers *much* simpler configuration via Spring's JavaConfig.
 If you look at the [`SecurityConfiguration.java`](https://github.com/mraible/jhipster-oidc-example/blob/master/src/main/java/com/okta/developer/config/SecurityConfiguration.java) class from the [JHipster OIDC example](https://github.com/mraible/jhipster-oidc-example) I [wrote about](/blog/2017/10/20/oidc-with-jhipster) recently, you'll see it's less than 100 lines of code!

 [Spring Security 5.0](https://spring.io/blog/2017/11/28/spring-security-5-0-0-release-released) resolves 400+ tickets, and has a [plethora of new features](https://docs.spring.io/spring-security/site/docs/5.0.0.RELEASE/reference/htmlsingle/#new):